 Citing sources for research is a common pain point for students; managing a multitude of research references and sources is no easy task, let alone translating them to proper citation formats like APA, MLA, and Chicago.
 When left as an afterthought, it can be harder to backtrack and find sources, or to format citations correctly.

-The new “Citations” feature in Microsoft Edge—now in Preview—gives students a better way to manage and generate citations as they research online.
-With Citations turned on in Collections, Microsoft Edge automatically generates citations for students to easily use later so they can stay focused on their research and be prepared once they compile it into a final deliverable.
+The new “Citations” feature in Microsoft Edge gives students a better way to manage and generate citations as they research online.
+With Citations turned on, Microsoft Edge automatically generates full and in-text citations in multiple citations styles including MLA, Chicago, APA 7, and more.
+This way, learners can stay focused on their research and be prepared once they compile it into a final deliverable.